 With faster internet speeds and better smartphones, it is easy to understand why e-commerce is growing rapidly.
 People prefer to shop on their phones and love the convenience that online shopping provides.
+You can learn more on this site.
 But even with that being the truth, e-commerce businesses face a lot of problems starting up and keeping the business running.

 We’re going to take a quick look at 6 of these issues and how you can deal with them.

 Problem 1: Not Knowing What To Sell

 At the beginning of your e-commerce journey, you might be confused as to what you should offer to your customers.
 This is especially a problem for clothing companies.
 Even with intense customer research, this decision does not come easy.

 But if you want to test out ideas, there is an easy way to find out what customers like.
 All you have to do is set up an integration with a print on demand service.
 The print on demand service takes care of manufacturing, shipping, and fulfilment so that you can focus on what matters.
 You can start with t-shirt printing online and then graduate to other items that you eventually want to offer, like leggings or jeans.

 The print on demand model works well because you don’t have to stock inventory or be responsible for the acquisition of supplies, find a manufacturer or figure out the delivery logistics, which is time-consuming and expensive.

 While it seems counterintuitive to generating revenue, customer acquisition, in the beginning, depends on the pricing.
 71% of people believe they will get a better price online than in a physical store.